brendanshaw14/CS-76-Projects/CSP/report.md

 This report discusses the design, implementation, and testing processes of the CSP project.

+For information on how to run the code and view outputs, see `README.md`.

+The layout of this report is as follows:
+- General structure and problem approach
+- Backtracking algorithm
+- Inference and related algorithms
+- Map coloring problem design and implementation
+- Circuit board problem design and implementation
+- Heuristic implementation
+- Testing
+- Extra credit explanation

 ## General structure

 Since we were not given any provided code, I began by deciding what information to store in which class.
 This was a little bit difficult at first, but I ultimately decided to have two components to the problem representation and solving: the `CSP.py` class for solving logic and then a class to represent each problem.
 I tried to store as much information and problem logic in the problem classes as possible, becuase this allows for more flexibility specific to each problem.